victorjonsson/Arlima/readme.txt

 == Changelog ==

-= 2.5.8 (not yet released) =
+= 2.5.8 (Christmas release) =

-- New js events in the list manager and improved js performance in the list manager
+Santa claus won't be bringing you any new features this time but his sack is filled with a whole lot of nice bug fixes.

-- Fixed bug that made it impossible to check if the currently rendered article was a child article in the jQuery template
+- Fixed bug that made it impossible to check if the currently rendered article was a child article in the jQuery template.
-- General code improvements
+- Fixed bugs that appears when running Arlima on older versions of WordPress.
+- Fixed bug that removed content from a page if the page had a related article list (github issue #6).
-- Added filter arlima_template_object
+- Added filter arlima_template_object.
+- New js events and improved js performance in the list manager.

 = 2.5.7 =